supimon/webrtpc/Readme.md

   and therefore the messages need to be duplicated in both of them.
 6. Forms are validated only for the required attribute.
 Since it was already mentioned that the fields will be validated at server end, the type validation is omitted from the frontend.
-7. In order to display the second checkbox(with the label "My data...") in the form, please comment line 207 in styles.css
+7. In order to display the second checkbox(with the label "My data...") in the form, please add the class "correct-data" to the form#user-form on line 77 in index.html